Linear Model and Extensions: Convergence in probability

 \section{Convergence in probability}

 \begin{definition} Random vectors $Z_{n}\in\mathbb{R}^{K}$ converge to $Z$ in probability, denoted by $Z_{n}\rightarrow Z$ in probability, if

 for all $c>0$. \end{definition}

-This definition incorporates the classic definition of convergence of non-random vectors: \begin{proposition} If non-random vectors $Z_{n}\rightarrow Z$, the convergence also holds in probability. \end{proposition} Convergence in probability for random vectors is equivalent to element-wise convergence because of the following result: \begin{proposition} If $Z_{n}\rightarrow Z$ and $W_{n}\rightarrow W$ in probability, then $(Z_{n},W_{n})\rightarrow(Z,W)$ in probability. \end{proposition}
+This definition incorporates the classic definition of convergence of non-random vectors: \begin{proposition} If non-random vectors $Z_{n}\rightarrow Z$, the convergence also holds in probability. \end{proposition} Convergence in probability for random vectors is equivalent to element-wise convergence because of Proposition \ref{prop:converge-prob-nonrandom} below: